As I often remind people, money is a tool.

 Some of you may find that not wasting your money on things to give you feelings will suddenly give you quite a bit of extra cash hanging around.
 Or maybe you’ll finally be able to dig out from under a whole load of debt.
 A PEW Charitable Trusts study released in July 2015 found that “8 in 10 Americans are in debt.”

-Sometimes no longer wasting money puts people back in the black, and you may want to use your money for something different.
-That can lead many people to donating to causes.
-There are all kinds of real issues that go on such as hunger (which I posted about in Dec 2016), homelessness, and so forth.
-There are more than a few charities and non-profits that attempt to help, but really, how much financial support do they have compared to these big businesses?
-As you begin to understand what really matters to you and your community, donating to causes becomes a obvious choice as a means of consciously using money.
+As you understand what really matters to you and your community, donating to causes becomes a obvious choice as a means of consciously using money.
 It’s conscious because you are addressing a real problem that needs money and not supporting a system that requires you to be wounded.
-It’s a way to help heal wounds, not medicate and hide them.
+It’s a way to help heal wounds, not medicate and hide from them.

 Here’s their website: